ClarityPosts/oci-observability-blogs/README.md

     title: The title of your tutorial.
     date: The publication date and time in the format YYYY-MM-DD HH:MM:SS +TZD (e.g., 2024-06-12 10:00:00 +1100).
     categories: A list of categories relevant to your tutorial.
-    author: Your name.
+    authors:
-    author_image: Path to your profile image stored in the images folder.
+      - name: Your name.
-    tutorial_name: The specific name of your tutorial.
+        image: Path to your profile image stored in the images folder.
     tutorial_series: The series to which your tutorial belongs.
     tutorial_number: The number of your tutorial in the series.